 - In a small bowl, stir together the salt, sugar, paprika, pepper flakes, cumin, and black pepper.

 - Rub the pork butt all over with the spice mixture.
 The pork butt should be completely coated on all sides.
-If you have time, tightly wrap the pork in plastic wrap, place it in on a rimmed plate or container of some sort, and refrigerate overnight to let the flavors mingle.
+If you have time, tightly wrap the pork in plastic wrap, place it on a plate, and refrigerate overnight to let the flavors mingle.

-- Place your pork butt, fatty side up, on the rack.
+- Place the pork butt, fat side up, on the rack.
 Roast the pork, uncovered, until the internal temperature reaches 190 to 195°F (88 to 91°C).
-By this point the exterior should be crispy and dry—this is similar to what’s referred to as “bark” when smoking on a grill.
+By this point, the exterior should be crispy and dry.
+This is similar to what’s referred to as “bark” when smoking on a grill.
 This can take anywhere from 4 to 10 hours, depending on your oven and the size of your pork butt.
-[Editor’s note: This recipe is almost impossible to pull off without a meat thermometer.
-You really can’t judge the pork by sight or feel.
-A thermometer is the only way to know.
-Personally, we prefer a digital probe thermometer that can be left in the pork as it roasts or grills.
-When you insert the thermometer, stick it into the thickest part of the pork butt, and be sure not to have it next to any bone or you’ll get a false reading.]

 - Remove the roast from the oven and let it rest for 15 minutes.

 ☞TESTER TIP: If you’re craving super-moist meat for pulled pork, remove the pan from the oven, tightly wrap the pork butt in a couple of layers of heavy-duty aluminum foil, and let it rest for 30 to 45 minutes to soften the exterior.